andrewplummer/Sugar/CAUTION.md

 - Level: Very Minor
   - Some minor behavior changes around the way `String#removeTags` works on malformed html.
 Unmatched closing tags are removed.

+- Level: Very Minor
+  - `String#hankaku` and `String#zenkaku` now don't take multiple arguments for modes.
+Just mix them together in the first argument as a string.
+See docs for more.

 v1.4.1+
 =======